shorn/tf-download/readme.md

 This repo shows how to configure a [Gradle project](build.gradle) to download and execute the correct Terraform binary for the platform you're executing on.

+The project runs against AWS and stores it's `.tfstate` in an S3 bucket.

 ## Pre-requisites